niy-ati/AURA-DX/README.md

 # AURA-DX_backend
-A secure, privacy-first engine that quietly learns each patient’s normal health patterns, detects early risk, gathers only relevant evidence, explains its reasoning, and supports clinicians with clear, human-controlled decisions — turning late medical response into early, preventive care.
+the whole system is a detection system that just from  a 1 min scanning tells you anout the whole body rates , processing and raises the flags, explains its reasoning, and supports clinicians with clear, human-controlled decisions — turning late medical response into early, preventive care.